Generative AI-Enhanced Multi-Modal Semantic Communication in Internet of Vehicles: System Design and Methodologies: Conclusions

 \section{Conclusions}

-In this article, we proposed a novel G-MSC framework for various downstream tasks in IoV, incorporating GAI-enhanced semantic encoder with multi-modal integration and GAI-enhanced semantic decoder.
+In this article, we proposed a novel G-MSC framework for various downstream tasks in IoV, incorporating GAI-enhanced semantic encoder with multi-modal integration and semantic decoder.
 Moreover, we explore GAI-enhanced channel modeling, reduced channel estimation overhead, and improved multi-access performance.
 Depending on the specific task requirements in vehicular networks, we employed either analog or digital transmission.
-The framework leveraged GAI technology to reduce the large communication data volume caused by various data modalities in IoV, enhance the reliability of communication in the high-mobility and dynamic environment of vehicular networks, and mitigate the impact of unavoidable noise.
-The effectiveness of G-MSC was demonstrated through a case study on predictive BEV tasks in analog transmission, in which the BEV fusion is used to combine point cloud data and image data, and the diffusion model is applied to enhance image quality.
+The framework leverages GAI technology to reduce data volume from diverse modalities in IoV and enhance communication reliability in dynamic, high-mobility vehicular networks.
+It also mitigates the unavoidable noise.
+The effectiveness of G-MSC was demonstrated through a case study on predictive BEV tasks in analog transmission, in which the BEV fusion is used to combine point cloud data and image data, and the DM is applied to enhance image quality.
 Results from both image clarity and IoU calculation metrics showed that GAI effectively enhanced BEV images and achieved accurate predictions.
 Finally, considering the outstanding performance of GAI-enhanced SemCom in IoV, we highlighted promising future directions.